adjust/xamarin_sdk/README.md

 Right click on the `Packages` under the project in the Solution Explorer, then click on `Add Packages...`.
 In the newly opened `Add Packages` window, type in the search box `"Adjust Xamarin Android"` for Android project, or `"Adjust Xamarin iOS"` for iOS project.
 The Adjust Xamarin Android/iOS package should be the first search result.
 Click on it, and in the bottom right corner, click on `Add Package`.

-In case you want to add reference to the adjust SDK via project reference instead, follow the steps below.
+In case you want to add reference to the Adjust SDK via project reference instead, follow the steps below.

-### <a id="sdk-get"></a>Get the SDK
+### <a id="manual-install"></a>Manual Install

 Download the latest version from our [releases page][releases].
 Extract the archive into a directory of your choice.
 If you want to use Adjust bindings DLL you can start with [this step](#sdk-add-dll).